RBrooksDK/MSE1_25/08/README.md

     3
     \end{array}\right]$

-b.
-A system of equations has been found to have the solution
+2. A system of equations has been found to have the solution

 $$
 \begin{aligned}